hamoid/long-hugo-doc/README.md

 This directory structure tells us a lot about this site:

-1. The website intends to have two different types of content: posts and quotes.
+1. The website intends to have two different types of content: *posts* and *quotes*.
-2. It will also apply two different indexes to that content: categories and tags.
+2. It will also apply two different taxonomies to that content: *categories* and *tags*.
 3. It will be displaying content in 3 different views: a list, a summary and a full page view.
 <a name="content.organization.md"></a>